Bill James: Post-Abstracts work

 In 2008, James launched Bill James Online.
-Subscribers can read James's new, original writing and interact with one another—as well as with James—in a question-and-answer format.
-The web site also offers new "profiles" of teams and players full of facts and statistics that hope to one day map what James has termed "the lost island of baseball statistics."
+Subscribers could read James's new, original writing and interact with one another—as well as with James—in a question-and-answer format.
+The web site also offered new "profiles" of teams and players full of facts and statistics that hoped to map what James has termed "the lost island of baseball statistics".
+On June 9, 2023, James wrote an article for the site announcing that it would soon be closed in order for James to "focus on other projects".

 STATS, Inc.

 In an essay published in the 1984 Abstract, James vented his frustration about Major League Baseball's refusal to publish play-by-play accounts of every game.
 James proposed the creation of Project Scoresheet, a network of fans that would work together to collect and distribute this information.

 While the resulting non-profit organization never functioned smoothly, it worked well enough to collect accounts of every game from 1984 through 1991.
 James's publisher agreed to distribute two annuals of essays and data—the 1987 and 1988 editions of Bill James Presents The Great American Baseball Statbook (though only the first of these featured writing by James).

 The organization was eventually disbanded, but many of its members went on to form for-profit companies with similar goals and structure.
 STATS, Inc., the company James joined, provided data and analysis to every major media outlet before being acquired by Fox Sports in 2001.